Junior Morias: Peterborough United

 On 1 January 2017, Morias joined League One side Peterborough United.
 He made his debut for "Posh" the following day in a 1–1 draw at Scunthorpe United, featuring for 80 minutes before being replaced by Tom Nichols.
 He scored his first goals in the English Football League on 4 February, his brace helping Peterborough to record a 3–0 win at Port Vale.
 He ended the 2016–17 campaign with four goals in 20 League One games.
 In September 2017, he was ruled out of action for five months after rupturing his thigh; manager Grant McCann said that "it's disappointing because he's started the season so well".
 After recovering from his injury he posted 31 appearances in the 2017–18 season, scoring seven goals.
 He was placed on the transfer-list at London Road by new manager Steve Evans in May 2018.

 Northampton Town

 On 13 July 2018, Morias signed for League Two side Northampton Town on a two-year contract for an undisclosed six figure fee.

 St Mirren

 On 22 August 2019, Morias signed for Scottish Premiership side St Mirren on a two-year contract for an undisclosed fee.
-His two goals from 40 games at St Mirren was a very disappointing result for the striker who just had no luck at all in a team which also struggled to score regularly.
 On 6 January 2021, Morias rejoined National League side Boreham Wood on loan for the remainder of the 2020/21 season.